coq/coq/doc/sphinx/proof-engine/tactics.rst

    to the number of new equalities.
 The original equality is erased if it corresponds to a hypothesis.

-   .. opt:: Structural Injection
+   .. flag:: Structural Injection

       This option ensure that :n:`injection @term` erases the original hypothesis and leaves the generated equalities in the context rather than putting them as antecedents of the current goal, as if giving :n:`injection @term as` (with an empty list of names).
 This option is off by default.

-   .. opt:: Keep Proof Equalities
+   .. flag:: Keep Proof Equalities

       By default, :tacn:`injection` only creates new equalities between :n:`@terms` whose type is in sort :g:`Type` or :g:`Set`, thus implementing a special